-The business was established by two friends back in 2000, and has expanded to employ several florists, run workshops in London and Tuscany, and create floral displays for weddings and the like, as well as the Hackney shop.
+The business was established by two friends back in 2000, expanding to employ several florists, run workshops in London and Tuscany, and create floral displays for weddings and the like, as well as this Hackney shop.

 Flamboyance in the name of the game, with past bouquets inspired by the likes of Beyonce and David Bowie — in fact, almost every one of their bouquets has a musical name.
-One of Rebel Rebel's signature products is Flowers In A Handbag, but we're rather charmed by the bouquet on legs.
+One of Rebel Rebel's signature products is Flowers In A Handbag.

 Moyses Stevens, Belgravia

-Moyses Stevens has been in business since 1876, and with florist shops dotted all over London, it's fair to say the company knows what it's doing, and it has a Royal Warrant to prove it.
-It also claims to be "the florist who invented the hand tied bouquet", and these days things are kept traditional — if extravagant — with huge, colourful bouquets that change seasonally.
+Moyses Stevens has been in business since 1876, and with florist shops dotted all over London, it's fair to say the company knows what it's doing (it even has a Royal Warrant to prove it).
+It also claims to be "the florist who invented the hand tied bouquet".
+To this day, things are kept traditional — if extravagant — with huge, colourful bouquets that change seasonally.

 The Belgravia branch in particular is a hit with bloggers and Instagrammers, no doubt helped by its position close to Peggy Porschen.
-There's now a florist school in the Battersea Power Station development too, for anyone who wants to have a go at recreating the wares at home.
+There's now a florist school in the Battersea Power Station development too, for anyone who wants to have a go at recreating the colourful collections at home.